blukii/Developers/blukiiHub/configuration_en.md

 ## System Requierements
 Windows 7 64 Bit or newer and a Internet Connection.

+## Login
+On first startup you will be requested to login.
+You have to enter your user name and your one time password.

 ## Hubs List View

 In the Hub View you will see all Hubs that are assigned to your user.